grunt-lucas/porytiles/README.md

 ## Getting Started

 First, clone and build Porytiles like so.
 You must have a version of Clang or GCC that supports C++20 features.
+The project CI pipeline uses GCC 13 and LLVM 16, so try those if older versions give you trouble.
+Alternatively, you can skip the build step by downloading a release binary from the [Releases](https://github.com/grunt-lucas/porytiles/releases) tab.

 ```
 git clone https://github.com/grunt-lucas/porytiles.git